 There are things you can do to help improve your credit rating, like taking out a credit card and paying it off in full every month.

 This shows lenders that you can borrow money responsibly and pay it back on time and in full.
-This is one of the most effective ways to improve your credit file.
+This is one of the most effective ways to improve your credit score.

 Can my trustee sell my house?